 “I’d love to get together with you to hear about what God’s doing in your life.”

-“I was wondering if I could meet with you, I’d like to learn about how you have grow spiritual and what I can learn from you.”
+“I was wondering if I could meet with you; I’d like to learn about how you have grown spiritually and what I can learn from you.”

 Have the person you invite come to the page to watch the video and read this explanation.

 Decide how often, where, and when.
 For example, you could decide to meet every other Friday lunchtime (break from work) for one hour at a restaurant or coffee shop convenient to you both.
 Other times that some men find convenient are breakfast before work or Saturday mornings.

 Select an initial topic from the BER Effectiveness section of this website.

 Each of you watches the selected video on your own each week.

 - Begin with prayer, either in the restaurant (if desired) or in the car before going in (if you drive to your meeting).
 Ask the Lord to guide your time together and help you have good interaction.